daniyalmaster693/sportssync/README.md

 - Play by Play Tracker: A menu to view play by play events during live games - In Progress
 - Team Stats and Team Matchups: A separate similar to the play by play tracker, to view individual team stats, leaders, and the season series for upcoming games - In Progress
 - Final Team Stats: Another separate menu to view the final team stats after a game has been completed, including team leaders, player stats, and overall team stats - In Progress

+## Preferences

+To enable the favorite team dashboard and live scores menubar commands, you will need to set a few preferences:

+- Favorite Sport
+- Favorite League
+- Favorite Team

+**You must select a league within the sport you choose, and a team within that league, or you will encounter errors.**

+## Data Source

+All data is sourced directly from the unofficial ESPN Sports API.
+The accuracy of the data depends on ESPN's public APIs.

+## Disclaimer

+This is an unofficial Raycast extension and is not affiliated with, endorsed by, or connected to ESPN.

+All data is sourced from publicly available ESPN APIs services.
+Team logos, player images, and other league related trademarks and content are properties of their respective owners and are used for informational purposes only.

+All Rights Reserved.